Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Acknowledgements

 \section{Acknowledgements}

 Serge Gratton and Philippe Toint are grateful to Defeng Sun, Xiaojun Chen and Zaikun Zhang of the Department of Applied Mathematics of the Hong-Kong Polytechnic University for their support during a research visit in the fall 2024.
 Philippe Toint also acknowledges the support of DIEF (UNIFI) for a visit in October 2024.
 The research of Stefania Bellavia and Benedetta Morini was partially supported by INDAM-GNCS through Progetti di Ricerca 2023 and by PNRR - Missione 4 Istruzione e Ricerca - Componente C2 Investimento 1.1, Fondo per il Programma Nazionale di Ricerca e Progetti di Rilevante Interesse Nazionale (PRIN) funded by the European Commission under the NextGeneration EU programme, project ``Advanced optimization METhods for automated central veIn Sign detection in multiple sclerosis from magneTic resonAnce imaging (AMETISTA)'', code: P2022J9SNP, MUR D.D. financing decree n.
 1379 of 1st September 2023 (CUP E53D23017980001), project ``Numerical Optimization with Adaptive Accuracy and Applications to Machine Learning'', code: 2022N3ZNAX MUR D.D. financing decree n.
 973 of 30th June 2023 (CUP B53D23012670006), and by Partenariato esteso FAIR ``Future Artificial Intelligence Research'' SPOKE 1 Human-Centered AI.
-Obiettivo 4, Project ``Mathematical and Physical approaches to innovative Machine Learning technologies (MaPLe)'', Codice Identificativo EP\_FAIR\_002, CUP B93C23001750006.
+Obiettivo 4, Project ``Mathematical and Physical approaches to innovative Machine Learning technologies (MaPLe)'', Codice Identificativo EP\_FAIR\_002, CUP B93C23001750006.\\*[3mm] The authors are indebted to an anonymous referee for a question that led to a cleaner and more complete statement of the rate of convergence results.

 }